Globik/kore.io_websocket/websocket_13/README.md

 ## TODO

 1. Make one state machine for all asynchronous queries.
 May be to use pgsql->conn->name as a basis for a state managment??
 2. Maybe I should issue a LISTEN command synchronous at loaded time???
 It's simpler than standalone state machine and other pgsql instance.
-   Oh, no. Synchronous notifications does not work.

 ## What does dislike me in kore pgsql